rosen-bridge/operation/docs/watcher/deploy-docker.md

 There are a number of ways to compute a blake2b hash.
 We highly recommend computing the hash on a local machine.

 - Use [rosen command line](https://github.com/rosen-bridge/utils/tree/dev/packages/cli) to compute api key hash:
+- Utilize Swagger on a locally run node.
+Do not generate hash from a public node. or

 ```shell
   # use nodejs solution